Juan van der Hamen: Still Lifes

-Van der Hamen's still lifes are painted in a style markedly Flemish but they reflect the strong influence of those painted at the beginning of the seventeenth century in Toledo by Juan Sánchez Cotán, in which fruits and vegetables are often shown suspended from a window frame or arrange along a ledge.
-Van der Hamen adapted Sánchez Cotán compositional style to the conditions of cosmopolitan life in Madrid, using more elaborate objects and foods compositions and objects ranging elaborate confessions, imported Venetian crystals and ceramic vessels along a simple shelf.
+Van der Hamen's still lifes are painted in a markedly Flemish style, but they reflect the strong influence of those painted at the beginning of the seventeenth century in Toledo by Juan Sánchez Cotán, in which fruits and vegetables are often shown suspended from a window frame or arrange along a ledge.
+Van der Hamen adapted Sánchez Cotán's compositional style to the conditions of cosmopolitan life in Madrid, using more elaborate objects and foods compositions such as imported Venetian crystals and ceramic vessels along a simple shelf.
 The objects are silhouetted against a dark background and caught in a powerful light.
 Their regular, zigzag arrangements and the strong shadows falling on the shelf result in a placid sense of space that is heightened by the impression given by the wafers extending beyond the edge of the shelf towards the viewer.

-From 1626 on wards, Van der Hamen made his still lifes more varied and complex than his early ones by placing objects on different levels.
+From 1626 onwards, Van der Hamen made his still lifes more varied and complex than his early ones by placing objects on different levels.
 This type of composition seems to have originated in Rome during the early 1620s and is seen in works attributed to Tomasso Salini and Agostino Verrocchi.
 However, van der Hamen's use of this scheme differs from that of the Roman painters, who liked to scatter a profusion of inanimate objects over the surface.
 Van der Hamen drastically reduces the number of elements and arranges the remainder into exquisitely balanced, asymmetrical compositions, strongly lit in the Spanish manner.
 This allows him to concentrate on the rendering of each individual object and thus to enhance the sensation of corporeality and texture.